 Josh Sterling represents asset managers globally, including the sponsors of exchange-traded commodity pools, registered investment companies, and other pooled investment vehicles.
 He helps these clients develop and offer their products and services in the United States.
-Josh also assists managers of alternative investment strategies in structuring their derivatives activities in compliance with the Dodd-Frank Act and related US Securities and Exchange Commission (SEC) and US Commodity Futures Trading Commission (CFTC) requirements.
+In addition, Josh represents a major unit investment trust complex and its sponsor in all aspects of the complex’s operations.
+He also assists managers of alternative investment strategies in structuring their derivatives activities in compliance with the Dodd-Frank Act and related US Securities and Exchange Commission (SEC) and US Commodity Futures Trading Commission (CFTC) requirements.

 Before joining Morgan Lewis, Josh was a partner at another international law firm, where he was a co-leader of the derivatives group and a member of its investment management practice.

 University of Pennsylvania Law School, 2001, J.D.